-Whenever possible, use cache policies with long expiry times for your content, such as 1 year (setting the Maximum TTL field to 31,536,000 seconds).
-By doing this, you will be optimizing the performance of your content or application, improving the experience for your users, reducing your traffic with Azion and reducing the load at your source.
+Whenever possible, use cache policies with long expiration time for your content, such as 1 year – setting the Maximum TTL field to 31,536,000 seconds.
+This way, you will be optimizing the performance of your content or application, improving the experience for your users, reducing traffic with Azion and reducing the load at your origin.

-To version the name of your objects, you can use a sequential number, a timestamp or other mechanism that you think is most appropriate as a version marker.
-For example, instead of naming an image as image.jpg, you could call it image_1.jpg and, when you need to update it, increase the version to image_2.jpg.
+To version your objects name, you can use a sequential number, a timestamp or other mechanism that you think is most appropriate as a version markup.
+For example, instead of naming an image as image.jpg, you could name it image_1.jpg and, when you need to update it, change the version to image_2.jpg.

-- It also simplifies the rollback process in case of problems with your update.
+- it also simplifies the rollback process in case of problems with your update.

 2. Real-Time Purge

-- Dynamic content caching and API responses, without sacrificing the user experience, as Azion’s Edge Caching and L2 Caching products will be updated with your latest content.
+- dynamic content caching and API responses, without sacrificing the user experience, as Azion’s Edge Caching and L2 Caching products will be updated with your latest content;

-- Better cache efficiency, ensuring greater control over how your objects are served by Azion.
+- better cache efficiency, ensuring greater control over how your objects are served by Azion;

-To access Real-Time Purge via the web:
+To access Real-Time Purge via the web, proceed as follows:

-- Access Real-Time Manager.
+Access Real-Time Manager;

 3. Types of Purge

-The expiration of content variations based on Query String can be performed using the URL Purge, since Query String is a component of the URL, as long as the arguments used for content variation are sent in the correct order in which they were presented.
-If you use the Query String Sort functionality, order the arguments in the request or consider using a Cache Key Purge or Wildcard Purge as an alternative.
+The expiration of content variations based on Query String can be run using URL Purge, since Query String is a component of the URL, as long as the arguments used for content variation are sent in the correct order in which they were presented.
+If you use the Query String Sort feature, either sort the arguments in the request, or consider using Cache Key Purge or Wildcard Purge as an alternative.